Illey1/Mark-Allen-Weiss-DSA/Chapter1/notes.md

 with all this directly.
 These classes wrap around dynamic memory and handle everything for you.
 They're safer, cleaner, and way easier to work with.
 Unless you're dealing with C libraries or extremely performance-sensitive code, you should always use vector and string instead of the C-style versions.
 # 1.6 Templates
+It's preferred to write algorithms that are type independent, as to avoid writing redundant code for each data type.
+## Function Templates
+Function templates are not actual functions, but patterns for what could be a function.
+You declare a function as a function template by writing template<typename something>, where something is your template argument.
+In this case, something can be replaced by any type to generate a function.
+For example if I had a function
+template<typename T>
+const T & foo(const vector<T> & x) {}
+then I am able to call foo on a vector<int>, vector<string>, vector<user_defined_object>, etc. However, every time you use a new type on the template, the compiler will generate a whole new version of the function for that type.
+If the function is called on many different types, this leads to code bloat.
+For template functions, it is common to include comments about the assumptions about what type of constructors, destructors, or operators the type must have to avoid compile-time errors from trying to use a type that is not supported by the template function.
+Also, most if not all template functions will assume that the types are not primitive data-types, meaning that a constant reference is to be used to avoid expensive copies.
+Templates can get tricky when the compiler tries to figure out which version of a function to call.
+If a non-template version and a template both match, the non-template wins.
+If two templates are both "close enough," but neither is a perfect match, the compiler just gives up and throws an ambiguity error.
+So while templates are powerful, they come with a lot of compiler rules that can get pretty weird if you're not careful.
+## Class Templates
+Class templates work like function templates.
+Instead of writing a separate class for each data type, you can write one template that works for any type.
+In the example, MemoryCell is a class template that acts like a simple container.
+It stores a value and lets you read or write it.
+Instead of being limited to just int like IntCell was, it can store any type, like MemoryCell<int> or MemoryCell<string>.
+The template uses Object as a placeholder for the type.
+When you create a MemoryCell<int>, the compiler replaces Object with int everywhere inside the class.
+The constructor takes a const Object& as a parameter and sets the stored value.
+If you don’t pass anything in, it defaults to Object{}, meaning it calls the default constructor for that type.
+This is safer than using 0, since 0 might not make sense for something like a string or custom class.
+Inside the MemoryCell, the stored value is kept private, and you interact with it using the read and write functions.
+Read returns a constant reference so you don't accidentally modify the value, and write takes a constant reference to avoid unnecessary copies.
+Also, class templates are usually implemented entirely in header files.
+This is because many compilers don’t handle separating the implementation into a .cpp file very well.
+So instead of splitting the class into a header and source file, most template classes just keep everything in one .h file.
+That’s how the STL is written too.
+You can separate them if you really want to, but it adds extra syntax and tends to be annoying, which is why most people don’t bother unless they have to.
+## Object, Comparable, and an Example
+Example of how to make templates work with generic code.
+## Function Objects

+## Seperate Compilation of Class Templates
 # 1.7 Using Matrices